blendbyte/CoyoteCert/README.md

 ### How the check works

 1. For each domain in `->identifiers()`, CoyoteCert queries CAA records at the exact name.
-2. If no records are found, it walks up one label at a time (`sub.example.com` → `example.com`) until records are found or the second-level domain is exhausted.
+2. If nothing is found, it walks up one label at a time (`sub.example.com` → `example.com`) until records appear or the second-level domain is exhausted.
-3. If no records exist anywhere in the tree, the domain has an open policy and any CA may issue.
+3. No records anywhere in the tree means an open policy; any CA may issue.
-4. For wildcard domains (`*.example.com`), `issuewild` records are checked first; the check falls back to `issue` records if no `issuewild` records exist.
+4. For wildcards (`*.example.com`), `issuewild` records are checked first, falling back to `issue` records if none exist.
 5. Parameter extensions after a semicolon (`letsencrypt.org; validationmethods=http-01`) are stripped before comparison.

-`CaaException` extends `AcmeException`, so existing catch blocks for the base type continue to work.
+`CaaException` extends `AcmeException`, so existing catch blocks for the base type keep working.

-IP address identifiers are excluded from the CAA check; CAA records apply to domain names only.
+IP address identifiers are excluded; CAA records apply to domain names only.

 ### Opting out

-Skip the CAA check when DNS is internal, split-horizon, or otherwise unreachable from the issuing host:
+Skip the CAA check when DNS is internal, split-horizon, or not reachable from the issuing host:

 ```php
 CoyoteCert::with(new LetsEncrypt())